CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### What is `$scope`?
 Scope (`$scope`) is a JavaScript object that joins the controller with the view and contains the model data.
 Every controller has an associated `$scope` object.

-As an object, `$scope` can have properties and functions.

-The scope object is available for both the view and the controller.
+As an object, `$scope` can have properties and functions and is available to both the view and the controller.

 In our example we've added 2 properties to `$scope` and we can access them in our view.